- Solar advice hub

 Microinverters often have warranties of up to 25 years, thanks to being less prone to heat damage and not having to handle the electricity of an entire array.

-To ensure your solar inverter lasts as long as possible, periodic inspections and cleaning can limit the need for premature replacement.
+To ensure your solar inverter lasts as long as possible, arrange for periodic inspections and cleans.

 Do solar panel inverters require any maintenance?